threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <li><a href="#faq?id=my-3node-uses-only-pcie-adapters-and-ssd-nvme-disks-do-i-need-the-raid-controller-on">My 3node uses only PCIe adapters and SSD NVME disks.
 Do I need the RAID controller on?</a></li>
 <li><a href="#faq?id=can-i-change-the-name-of-my-farm-on-polkadotjs">Can I change the name of my farm on polkadot.js?</a></li>
 <li><a href="#faq?id=how-can-i-delete-a-farm-on-polkadotjs">How can I delete a farm on polkadot.js?</a></li>
-<li><a href="#faq?id=i-try-to-delete-a-node-on-the-tf-dashboard-but-it-doesnt-work-is-there-any-other-way-to-proceed-that-could-work">I try to delete a node on the TF Portal, but it doesn’t work.
+<li><a href="#faq?id=i-try-to-delete-a-node-on-the-tf-dashboard-but-it-doesnt-work-is-there-any-other-way-to-proceed-that-could-work">I try to delete a node on the TF Dashboard, but it doesn’t work.
 Is there any other way to proceed that could work?</a></li>
 <li><a href="#faq?id=my-3node-has-2-ethernet-ports-in-the-back-with-one-written-amt-above-what-does-it-mean-can-i-use-this-port-to-connect-my-3node-to-the-grid">My 3node has 2 ethernet ports in the back, with one written AMT above, what does it mean?
 Can I use this port to connect my 3node to the Grid?</a></li>
 <li><a href="#faq?id=my-3node-is-based-on-a-the-hardware-z600-z620-or-z820-can-i-run-it-headless-or-without-a-gpu">My 3node is based on a the hardware Z600, Z620 or Z820, can I run it headless or without a GPU?</a></li>
 <li><a href="#faq?id=my-3node-is-based-on-a-z800-the-psu-is-not-working-anymore-is-there-an-alternative-to-buying-another-expensive-psu">My 3node is based on a Z800.
 The PSU is not working anymore.
 Is there an alternative to buying another expensive PSU?</a></li>